-1. Coverage of Pennsylvania’s First Defenders, in Juniata Sentinel, 24 April 1895.
+1. Coverage of Pennsylvania’s First Defenders.
+Mifflintown, Pennsylvania: Juniata Sentinel, 24 April 1895.

-2. Hauser, James J. A History of Lehigh County Pennsylvania From the Earliest Settlements to the Present Time including much Valuable Information for the use of Schools Families Libraries.
-Allentown: Jacks, The Printer, 1902.
+2. Hauser, James J. A History of Lehigh County Pennsylvania from the Earliest Settlements to the Present Time Including Much Valuable Information for the Use of Schools Families Libraries.
+Allentown, Pennsylvania: Jacks, The Printer, 1902.

 3. Mathews, Alfred and Austin Hungerford.
 History of the Counties of Lehigh and Carbon, in the Commonwealth of Pennsylvania.
-Philadelphia: Everts & Richards, 1884.
+Philadelphia, Pennsylvania: Everts & Richards, 1884.

-4. Schaadt, James L. Company I, First Regiment Pennsylvania Volunteers: A Memoir of Its Service for the Union in 1861, in The Penn Germania: A Popular Journal of German History and Ideals in the United States, vol. 1, no. 1.
-Lititz and Cleona: H.W.
+4. Schaadt, James L. Company I, First Regiment Pennsylvania Volunteers: A Memoir of Its Service for the Union in 1861, in The Penn Germania: A Popular Journal of German History and Ideals in the United States, vol. 1, no. 1, H.W.
 Kriebel, editor.
-Holzapfel Publishing Co., 1912.
+Lititz and Cleona, Pennsylvania: Holzapfel Publishing Co., 1912.